Forsyth, GA

 Economy

 The economy of Forsyth, GA employs 2.29k people.
-The largest industries in Forsyth, GA are Public Administration (465 people), Educational Services (281 people), and Health Care & Social Assistance (267 people), and the highest paying industries are Other Services Except Public Administration ($56,694), Professional, Scientific, & Technical Services ($54,665), and Professional, Scientific, & Management, & Administrative & Waste Management Services ($54,163).
+In 2023, the largest industries in Forsyth, GA were Public Administration (465 people), Educational Services (281 people), and Health Care & Social Assistance (267 people), and the highest paying industries were Other Services Except Public Administration ($56,694), Professional, Scientific, & Technical Services ($54,665), and Professional, Scientific, & Management, & Administrative & Waste Management Services ($54,163).

 Occupations